will300/shape-analysis/README.md

 # shape-analysis

-This repository houses all files making up part of my masters project, which is focused on the analysis of CAD models.
-The aim of the project is to create an automatic system for segmenting and classifying different components within models, e.g. shafts and holes, using convolutional neural networks.
+This repository houses all files making up my masters project, which is focused on the analysis of CAD models.
+The aim of the project is to create an automatic system for classification and segmentation of different components within models, e.g. shafts and holes, using convolutional neural networks.
 The current stage of the project is conversion of triangular mesh style CAD files into square grids which are much more suitable as input for neural networks

 ## dataset